History: First Issued: July 9, 2013. Last updated: July 25, 2023

 UNC Policy Manual 400.1.1(R) – Regulations for Academic Program Planning & Evaluation

-UNC Policy Manual 400.1.1.3(G) –Appendix A UNC Request for Authorization to Plan A New Degree Program
+UNC Policy Manual UNC New Academic Degree Program Request for Preliminary Authorization

-UNC Policy Manual 400.1.1.5(G) – Appendix C UNC Request for Authorization to Establish a New Degree Program
+UNC Policy Manual UNC Request for Authorization to Establish a New Degree Program

-UNC Policy Manual 400.1.1.8(G) – Appendix G The UNC Request for Authorization to Establish a New Distance Education Degree Program or Site
+UNC Policy Manual UNC Request to Deliver – New Delivery Mode or Site

 The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) requires notification of the Commission in a timely fashion and, when required, approval prior to the implementation of a substantive change.
-Regional accrediting bodies are tasked with ensuring institutional compliance with federal requirements of the U. S. Department of Education as outlined in 34 C.F.R.
+Institutional accrediting bodies are tasked with ensuring institutional compliance with federal requirements of the U. S. Department of Education as outlined in 34 C.F.R.
 602.22.
-The SACSCOC policy statement, “Substantive Change for Accredited Institutions of the Commission on Colleges,” outlines institutional responsibilities related to the reporting of substantive change.
+The SACSCOC “Substantive Change Policy and Procedures” outlines institutional responsibilities related to the reporting of a substantive change.
 Failure to report planned substantive changes prior to implementation of the proposed program can result in loss of accreditation.

 2. DEFINITION OF SUBSTANTIVE CHANGE

-Substantive change means a significant modification or expansion of the nature and scope.
+Substantive change means a significant modification or expansion of the nature and scope of an accredited institution.
 SACSCOC policy shall control what constitutes a substantial change.
+SACSCOC categorizes substantive changes into the following types: institutional changes, program changes, off-campus instructional site changes, and general changes.
 Examples of substantive changes at North Carolina State University (NC State) may include, but are not limited to, the following:

 2.1 changes in the established mission of NC State;